davvid/davvid/README.md

 * [black](https://github.com/davvid/black) is davvid's fork of black where the `--single-quotes` feature was added for preferring single quotes over double quotes.
 Black's maintainers [refused to merge](https://github.com/psf/black/pull/633) the `--single-quotes` option.
-My fork's `single-quotes` branch contains this unmerged feature.
-Others agreed with my good taste, eventually leading to the creation of [cercis](https://github.com/jsh9/cercis), which is a better code formatter than `black`.
+The `single-quotes` branch in davvid's fork contains this unmerged feature.
+Others agreed with davvid's good taste, eventually leading to the creation of [cercis](https://github.com/jsh9/cercis), which is a better Python code formatter than `black`.